 Gojdino, which in local language refers to the main tissue in mat weaving, is now also the name of a CBO run by six women of Shafiabad Village.
 The organisation was founded to depict the real role of women in the area to the whole Takab local community.
 To reach their goal, the six members first decided to define a participatory activity in order to improve the economic power of women and also to picture their effective role in the economy of the community.

-Pate is one of the oldest and also the most valuable needlework craft of Iran and it’s also one of the most noticeable handicrafts of Takab area.
+Pate is one of the oldest and also the most valuable needlework crafts of Iran and it’s also one of the most prominent handicrafts of Takab area.
 However, due to the existence of several issues, the distance to town, the expansion of poverty in the area and moreover the limited access of women to production resources, handicraft middle-men purchase Pate from women for a remarkably low price in an unfavourable condition.
 Therefore in order to reach their goals, women of Gojino CBO decided to eliminate the role of middlemen who had been a big obstacle for a long time and bring their own products to the major markets all directly.
 They tried for more than a year and amazingly they eventually could sell their precious products directly to tourists visiting their area and also to different buyers in different cities of Iran.

 Gojino members believed that poverty, addiction and family conflicts were obstacles in the way of active and meaningful participation in the life of Takab.
 Due to solving that problem, they thought the best way was that a group within their community with the same economic and social condition should stand up and demonstrate the benefits of participatory action for them.
 To that end, the Gojino group of six took advantage of the participatory video method in which a group or community create their own film in order to solve the problems.

 In this way, Gojino members videotaped all their activities (since the start of the group to achieve success) and then they presented it in Shafiabad village mosque.
-This action not only improved the interaction and conversation atmosphere among the residents of the area but also resulted in other women joining the organisation which informing them about the true value of their art and the benefits of participatory activities.
+This action not only improved the interaction and conversations among the residents of the area but also resulted in other women joining the organisation which informing them about the true value of their art and the benefits of participatory activities.

 As the number of members of the organisation rose and the Gojino group became financially more powerful, the women decided to take another step in terms of common benefits and dedicated fifteen per cent of their income to reviving and dredging the Qanats of the area on which the life of the villages was highly dependent.
 Qanat is the safest and the most sustainable option in the exploitation of underground water tables.
 It is a system containing several wellbores and an underground corridor that with a rather gentler slope than on the ground collects the underground water of the highlands.
 It uses the force of gravity with no additional energy use to deliver the water to the croplands.